 National Centre for Youth Mental Health, Jigsaw works to ensure that no young person feels alone, isolated and disconnected from others around them.
 They provide vital supports to young people with their mental health by working closely with communities across Ireland through education, training, early intervention, adopting a holistic approach.

-As part of their three-day visit to Ireland, The Duke and Duchess heard about Jigsaw’s initiative One Good Adult, that highlights the importance of one good mentor or role model in a young person’s life, and plans for improved youth mental health services.
+As part of their three-day visit to Ireland, The Duke and Duchess heard about Jigsaw’s initiative One Good Adult, which highlights the importance of one good mentor or role model in a young person’s life, and plans for improved youth mental health services.
 About the visit, Dr Joseph Duffy, Jigsaw’s CEO said,

 “Today was all about shining on light for the need for an increased focus on youth mental health services and supports.
 It’s a reminder to us all that we can all be that One Good Adult in a young person’s life.
 Having exemplary role models such as Their Royal Highnesses, The Duke and Duchess of Cambridge express this in such a genuine way is really encouraging for all of us at Jigsaw.”

-During the visit, William and Catherine met with members of the Jigsaw team and board during their visit.
+During the visit, William and Catherine met with members of the Jigsaw team and board.
 A youth representative on the Jigsaw Board of Trustees, Alba Mullen, said, “I was so struck by the similarities in our community work in Jigsaw and that of Heads Together, the campaign The Duke and Duchesses spearhead in the UK.
 I really hope this is the start of an ongoing conversation.
 Supporting young people’s mental health in places where they learn, live, work and play is crucial.
 It’s all about a collective effort.“

 The Duke and Duchess also met with young people who have used Jigsaw services, volunteers and supporters of Jigsaw.
 Ella Barton and Lauren Russell from Dublin, and Ricky Jinks from Galway shared their experience of the support they received from Jigsaw with the Royal Couple.